JQIamo/aom-driver/README.md

 Eagle design files for a 2W AOM driver, with some fun bells and whistles.

-More info to come soon.
+Still a work in progress, and more info to come soon.